 - a public consultation on the 'Capital Markets Union mid-term review' (2017) to which many of the respondents argued in favour of the development of a proper legal framework for crowdfunding / peer-to-peer lending across the EU.
 In particular, developing a pan-European harmonised disclosure regime for crowdfunding / peer-to-peer lending amounts that are below the exemption thresholds of the recently agreed Prospectus Regulation was also described as essential by some national regulators.
-In addition, respondents sated that the application of FinTech innovations must ensure appropriate investor and consumer confidence and protection - a public consultation on 'Building a Capital Markets Union (2015), whose main aim was to consult all interested parties on the Commission's overall approach to improving access to financing for all businesses across the EU, increasing and diversifying the sources of funding and making the markets work more effectively.
-From the assessment of the responses to question 9, it emerged that the development of the crowdfunding market has been quite different across the EU across.
+In addition, respondents sated that the application of FinTech innovations must ensure appropriate investor and consumer confidence and protection - a public consultation on 'Building a Capital Markets Union71 (2015), whose main aim was to consult all interested parties on the Commission's overall approach to improving access to financing for all businesses across the EU, increasing and diversifying the sources of funding and making the markets work more effectively.
+From the assessment of the responses to question 972, it emerged that the development of the crowdfunding market has been quite different across the EU across.
 Some Member States have taken legislative measures to enhance the potential of crowdfunding / peer-to-peer lending; while these national approaches might encourage crowdfunding / peer-to-peer lending activity locally, but may not be necessarily compatible with each other in a cross-border context.
 Furthermore, respondents to the CMU Green Paper consultation identified a number of barriers to the development of appropriately regulated crowdfunding / peer-to-peer lending platforms: regulatory barriers, poor availability and quality of information, and other barriers such as a lack of secondary markets and taxation barriers.
-Some respondents considered that EU intervention would facilitate cross-border transactions at lower costs a public consultation on 'Crowdfunding in the EU - exploring the added value of potential EU action, (2013), which received 893 responses and whose aim was to explore how EU action could promote crowdfunding / peer-to-peer lending in the EU.
-Also in this case, from the assessment of the responses to the consultation, it emerged that most stakeholders considered desirable higher level of harmonisation across the EU and, in this regard, a EU legislative action was supported by most stakeholders
+Some respondents considered that EU intervention would facilitate cross-border transactions at lower costs

-&lt;sup>71 The European Commission, Green Paper on Building a Capital Markets Union, COM(2015) 63 final, {SWD(2015) 13 final}, 18.02.2015, available here
+71 The European Commission, Green Paper on Building a Capital Markets Union, COM(2015) 63 final, {SWD(2015) 13 final}, 18.02.2015, available here

-&lt;sup>72 Text of question 9 - Are there barriers to the development of appropriately regulated crowdfunding or peer to peer platforms including on a cross border basis?
+72 Text of question 9 - Are there barriers to the development of appropriately regulated crowdfunding or peer to peer platforms including on a cross border basis?
 If so, how should they be addressed?